Enfield station (Connecticut)

 Enfield station is a planned CTrail Hartford Line station in Enfield, Connecticut.
-As of September 2023, construction is expected to begin in early 2024.
+As of September 2023, construction is expected to begin in 2025.
 A previous station at the site was open from 1844 to 1986.

 History

 Amtrak

 The Hartford and New Haven Railroad (H&NH) opened from Hartford to Springfield in December 1844.
 Thompsonville station, located on the east side of the tracks just north of Main Street, opened with the line.
 It was replaced by a two-story brick station around 1870, with a wooden addition for the Railway Express Agency built later on the north end of the structure.

 In 1946, the second story - then rented out as apartments - and the wooden addition were removed.
 The modified station building was used until 1971, when Penn Central closed it shortly before Amtrak took over passenger service.
 Thompsonville remained a stop - daily ridership exceeded 40 on the Connecticut Yankee in 1974 - but passengers waited on the bare platform.
 Amtrak bought the line in 1976; after frequent vandalism and a January 26, 1980, fire, they proposed to remove the boarded-up century-old building.
 Although it was kept for several more years for the possibility of restoration and inclusion on the National Register of Historic Places, the station and the adjacent freight house were demolished in early 1983.

 In 1980, Amtrak constructed several small shelters at Thompsonville station.
 It was part of a $12 million effort to improve the line, which included opening the North Haven station and buying twelve Budd SPV-2000 railcars to increase frequencies on the Connecticut Valley Service.
 The station was renamed as Enfield starting with the February 1981 schedule.
 Service to Enfield and North Haven ended on October 28, 1986, due to low ridership; Enfield averaged five daily passengers spread between eight trains.
 The shelters were subsequently removed, but the crumbling platform is extant.